-Measurement of Distances
+TL-I Measurement of Distances LL 74

 Several IMO instruments (e.g., ICLL, SOLAS and MARPOL Conventions, the IBC Code and the IGC Code, etc.) require distances to be measured such as tank length, height, width, ship (or subdivision or waterline) length, etc..
-Interpretation

 Unless explicitly stipulated otherwise in the text of the regulations in SOLAS, Load Line and MARPOL Conventions and any of their mandatory Codes, distances are to be measured by using moulded dimensions.
-Note:

-This Unified Interpretation is to be uniformly implemented from 1 April 2009.
+This interpretation is implemented from 1 April 2009.